bodetc/CarND-Advanced-Lane-Lines/writeup_template.md

 * Creation of a thresholded binary image,
 * Applying a perspective transform to create a bird's eye view,
 * Implementation of a lane finding algorithm
-* Determination of the lane curvature and vehicle postion within the lane,
+* Determination of the lane curvature and vehicle position within the lane,
 * Plotting the resulting lanes boundaries and numerical observables back into the original image.

 Finally, the developed picture pipeline is transformed into a video pipeline and applied to the provided project video.